appbaseio/reactivemaps/README.md

 **1. Map component**

-ReactiveMap creates a data-driven map UI component.
-It is the key component for build map based experiences. - [ReactiveMap](https://opensource.appbase.io/reactive-manual/map-components/reactivemap.html)
+ReactiveMaps provides map UI components.
+There are two flavors of Map components: [ReactiveOpenStreetMap](https://docs.appbase.io/docs/reactivesearch/v3/map/reactiveopenstreetmap/) and [ReactiveGoogleMap](https://docs.appbase.io/docs/reactivesearch/v3/map/reactivegooglemap/)

 **2. Complimentary sensor components**

 Besides the sensor components from reactivesearch, reactivemap is compatible with two other pre-defined sensor components - GeoDistanceSlider and GeoDistanceDropdown.
-You can read more about them in the [docs](https://opensource.appbase.io/map-components/geodistanceslider.html)
+You can read more about them in the [docs](https://docs.appbase.io/docs/reactivesearch/v3/map/geodistanceslider/)

 ## Live Demos